Rohit Chopra

-Rohit Chopra (born January 30, 1982) is an American consumer advocate who is the 3rd director of the Consumer Financial Protection Bureau and previous member of the Federal Trade Commission (FTC).
-Prior to this, Chopra served as assistant director of the Consumer Financial Protection Bureau (CFPB), a federal agency tasked with consumer protection in the financial sector.
-Chopra also served within the CFPB as the agency's first Student Loan Ombudsman, an office created by the Dodd–Frank Act.
+Rohit Chopra (born January 30, 1982) is an American consumer advocate who was the third director of the Consumer Financial Protection Bureau (CFPB) and previous member of the Federal Trade Commission (FTC).
+Prior to this, Chopra served as assistant director of the CFPB and as the agency's first Student Loan Ombudsman, an office created by the Dodd–Frank Act.

 In 2017, President Donald Trump nominated Chopra to fill the open Democratic seat on the Federal Trade Commission (FTC).
-Chopra was unanimously confirmed by the U.S. Senate, and was sworn in on May 2, 2018.
-As a member of the FTC, Chopra supported agency efforts to scrutinize the practices of "Big Tech" companies such as Google and Facebook.
+Chopra was confirmed by a voice vote of the U.S. Senate, unanimously, and was sworn in on May 2, 2018.
+As a member of the FTC, Chopra supported agency efforts to scrutinize the practices of Big Tech companies including Google and Facebook.

-Considered an ally of Senator Elizabeth Warren, whom he previously served under at the CFPB, Chopra favors stronger oversight of banks and other financial institutions.
+Considered an ally of Senator Elizabeth Warren, under whom he served at the CFPB, Chopra favors stronger oversight of banks and other financial institutions.
 In 2021, he was chosen by President Joe Biden to serve as Director of the Consumer Financial Protection Bureau.
 Chopra is closely associated with efforts to reform the system of student loans in the United States.

 Education and early career

 Chopra was born January 30, 1982, to an Indian-American family in Plainfield, New Jersey.
-Chopra graduated from Harvard University in 2004, where he received his bachelor's degree (B.A.) and served as president of the student body.
+Chopra graduated from Harvard University in 2004, where he earned his Bachelor of Arts and served as president of the student body.
 According to The Wall Street Journal, Chopra was known by Harvard students for his "hard-charging style" with a "reputation for being a fierce advocate not afraid to clash with faculty interests".
+While at Harvard, Chopra was resident of Adams House.

-After graduating from Harvard, Chopra attended the Wharton School of the University of Pennsylvania, where he received a Master of Business Administration (M.B.A.) degree in 2009.
+After graduating from Harvard, Chopra attended the Wharton School of the University of Pennsylvania, where he received a Master of Business Administration in 2009.
 Chopra was a recipient of a Fulbright Fellowship to South Korea.
 Before entering government, he worked at McKinsey & Company, a global management consultancy firm.